PRESS RELEASE: Update Regarding Gary Ridgway Transfer

 OLYMPIA – While the Department of Corrections generally does not discuss the transfer of inmates for security reasons, there has been a great deal of inaccurate speculation regarding the recent move of Gary Ridgway to a maximum security prison in Florence, Colorado.

 The department requested that Ridgway be placed in the ADX “supermax” prison in Florence.
 The Federal Bureau of Prisons, FBOP, agreed to consider Ridgway for placement.
-However, the bureau’s procedures require offenders to first be placed into an adjacent high security facility for intake and assessment.
+However, the bureau’s procedures require inmates to first be placed into an adjacent high security facility for intake and assessment.

 After the assessment, which can take several months, the bureau will decide whether the ADX is the best place to house Ridgway.
 This is normal procedure for inmates being considered for ADX placement.